Remember Barney Miller? This the ’70s police comedy keeps fans coming back. With unforgettable characters and a jazzy theme song, its legacy thrives.

 Come take a stroll through these gated gardens, and lose yourself in another era.
 These photos show how the walled gardens at Gray Gardens in East Hampton, New York looked in the year 1916.

-Through these 75 gorgeous and artistic color covers of Theater magazine, take a peek back in time to the stage scene from the first decades of the twentieth century to see these classic actors & actresses who performed onstage more than 100 years ago
+Through 75 artistic antique color covers of The Theatre magazine, take a peek back in time from the first decades of the twentieth century to see these classic actors & actresses who performed onstage more than 100 years ago